electricimp/XBee/README.md

     if ("frameid" in response) {
         if (response.frameid == 0xFF) {
-            // We chose this Frame ID to identify the reponse
+            // We chose this Frame ID to identify the response
             // Process the requested data...
         }
     }
 }

+xbee <- XBee(hardware.uart57, xBeeResponseHandler, true, true, true);
 ```

+Further, full examples can be found in the repo’s `/examples` directory.

 ## Class Methods ##